pete-machine/torchbricks/README.md

 - [ ] Proper `LightningBrickCollection` for other people to use
 - [ ] Collection of helper modules.
 Preprocessors, Backbones, Necks/Upsamplers, ImageClassification, SemanticSegmentation, ObjectDetection
   - [ ] All the modules in the README should be easy to import as actually modules.
-  - [ ] Make common brick collections: BricksImageClassification, BricksSegmentation, BricksPointDetection, BricksObejctDetection
+  - [ ] Make common brick collections: BricksImageClassification, BricksSegmentation, BricksPointDetection, BricksObjectDetection
 - [ ] Support preparing data in the dataloader?
 - [ ] Make common Visualizations with pillow - not opencv to not blow up the required dependencies.
 ImageClassification, Segmentation, ObjectDetection
 - [ ] Make an export to onnx function and add it to the README.md